JNP-Solutions/Slacken/README.md

 * --sample-regex is the multisample regular expression (see above)
 * --reads 100 is the taxon heuristic (see below)
 * --bracken-length is the optional read length to use for building bracken weights for the dynamic library.
-If omitted, no weights will be built.
+If omitted, no weights will be built (and can not be built later).
 * k2 is a directory that contains library/ with the genomes that were used to build the static minimizer index.
 A subset of these will be used to build the dynamic index.